chantibabusambangi/image-caption-generator1/README.md

 # image-caption-generator1
-input was the image model will suggest the best caption
+input was the image and the model will suggest the best caption